New Left in Japan: Origins

 From 1948, Japan had a powerful, centralized, nationwide student movement thanks to the establishment of Zengakuren (the "All-Japan Federation of Student Self-Government Associations") that same year.
-However at least initially, Zengakuren remained firmly under the sway of the Japan Communist Party (JCP), having been founded with JCP urging and assistance.
+However at least initially, Zengakuren remained firmly under the sway of the Japanese Communist Party (JCP), having been founded with JCP urging and assistance.
 However, in 1950, in response to criticism by Joseph Stalin, the JCP embarked on a course of immediate, violent communist revolution in Japan, ordering student activists into the mountains to form "mountain village guerrilla squads."
 This policy proved to be an unmitigated disaster for the JCP, which completely reversed itself by 1955, disavowing the violence and in part blaming it on the student activists themselves.
 This volte-face enraged many student activists, who began to increasingly question whether they should continue to follow the orders of the JCP.

 Another blow came in February 1956, when Nikita Khrushchev secretly denounced Stalinism in his speech "On the Cult of Personality and Its Consequences."
 This speech went unreported in official Party organs, so the Stalinist Japanese Communist Party did not offer any reaction.
 But copies of this "Secret Speech" circulated around the world and had a great impact on Communist-affiliated youth and student organizations.
 Then in the fall, the Soviets brutally suppressed the Hungarian Revolution, sowing further confusion and disillusionment among the worldwide Communist movement.

 These developments led directly to the formation in 1957 of the Trotskyist Revolutionary Communist League (abbreviated Kakukyōdō in Japanese) by dissident student activists breaking free from the JCP, under the guidance of the charismatic half-blind philosopher Kan'ichi Kuroda.
 Then in December 1958, another group of Trotskyist dissidents split from the Communist Party to form the Communist League, better known by its German-inspired nickname "The Bund" (Bunto).
 In later years, these two groups would retroactively be viewed as early precursors to the New Left in Japan.